 If you and your primary care provider suspect you are having heart-related issues after less invasive testing, a cardiologist may recommend a cardiac catheterization (heart cath) to determine how well your heart is working and if you have disease of the heart muscle, valves, or coronary arteries.
 Some conditions may be repairable during the same procedure with angioplasty or stents.

-Summit Health’s Cardiac Cath Team Members (left to right): Aaron Bouder, RCIS (scrubber); Sarah Burkholder RN, and John Rinehart RN, CCRN (circulator and documenter, and Dr. Safi (interventional cardiologist).
+Summit Health’s cardiac cath team members (left to right): Aaron Bouder, RCIS (scrubber); Sarah Burkholder RN, and John Rinehart RN, CCRN (circulator and documenter), and Dr. Safi (interventional cardiologist).

-Tip: Bring your photo ID and current insurance card to help ensure a quick and accurate registration process.
+Tip: Bring your photo ID and current insurance card to ensure a quick and accurate registration process.

-Pre/Post Recovery Nurse or Aide:
+Pre/Post-Recovery Nurse or Aide:

-Registered Nurse/Cardiovascular Technologist
+Registered Nurse/Cardiovascular Technologist:

-These team members have extensive training in cardiovascular anatomy, disease processes and treatment; as well as scrubbing (directly assists the physician performing the procedure), circulating (assists the physician and scrubber with supplies in the room, administers medications, and responds to your needs), and documenting (writes down the events of the procedure, records collected data, and assists with your monitoring).
+These team members have extensive training in cardiovascular anatomy, disease processes, and treatment, as well as scrubbing (directly assists the physician performing the procedure), circulating (assists the physician and scrubber with supplies in the room, administers medications, and responds to your needs), and documenting (writes down the events of the procedure, records collected data, and assists with your monitoring).

 Tip: You typically will remain awake for this procedure.
-These team members can answer your procedure related questions and will work with you to make you comfortable and informed during your procedure.
+These team members can answer your procedure-related questions and will work with you to make you comfortable and informed during your procedure.

-Role: The interventional cardiologist is a specially trained cardiologist that performs minimally invasive procedures to diagnose and treat heart disease.
+Role: The interventional cardiologist is a specially trained cardiologist who performs minimally invasive procedures to diagnose and treat heart disease.
 This physician often performs procedures at the request of your primary cardiologist or physician.
 The interventional cardiologist works closely and directs the team members during the procedure.